TehShrike/pickering-majority-text-revelation/readme.md

 It is published to npm as [revelation](https://www.npmjs.com/package/revelation).

-The 1.x version is published to npm as [pickering-majority-text-revelation](https://www.npmjs.com/package/pickering-majority-text-revelation).
+The pickering-unaltered version is published to npm as [pickering-majority-text-revelation](https://www.npmjs.com/package/pickering-majority-text-revelation).

 It is a JSON array that looks like this: